 Community property states are states where both spouses have equal ownership of all income earned, assets and debts acquired during the marriage.

-In community property states, a couple’s property and assets are split 50/50 in the event of divorce.
-But community property laws can also affect couples during their marriage.
-And that’s especially true if one or both spouses take out student loans.
+In community property states, a couple’s marital property and assets are split 50/50 in the event of divorce.
+But community property laws can also affect Americans during their marriage.
+And that’s especially true if one or both spouses are student loan borrowers.

 In this guide, we’ll take a look at what a community property state is and how living in one can affect your taxes and student loan repayment plan.